-Succulents are a very popular plant with their gorgeous shapes and colors as well as their drought tolerant qualities, but not everywhere is the ideal place for them to grow.
+Succulents are very popular plants.
+They’ve got gorgeous shapes and colors, plus they’re drought tolerant.
+But not everywhere is the ideal place for succulents to grow.
 These tips will help you keep your succulents alive no matter where you live!

-You’re here because you love succulents, but you’re not sure if you can grow them where you live.
+You’re here because you love succulents, but you’re not sure if you can grow them in your local environment.

-But, I’m convinced anyone can grow succulents, no matter where they live, and I’m going to give you the guidelines you need to do just that.
+Anyone can grow succulents, no matter where they live, and I’m going to give you the foundation you need to do just that.

-For some, growing succulents is a breeze.
+For some people, growing succulents is a breeze.
 For others, it’s a daily struggle.
-This post will help you make growing succulents a breeze.
+Either way, this guide will make it a lot easier.

-When people say that succulents are hard to kill, I cringe a little.
-Like all plants, you need to know how to care for succulents in order to keep them alive.
-Sure, they can be very forgiving and are often easy for people to keep alive, but in parts of the world (or in parts of your home) people have to fight to keep them alive.
+Some people say that succulents are hard to kill–but that makes me cringe a little.
+Like with all plants, you need to know how to care for succulents in order to keep them alive.

-If you take away one thing from this article, let it be this: don’t be afraid to experiment!
-So much of the information I share with you is based on research I’ve done and then backed up by my own experience.
-I’m always trying new things with my plants or trying out new plants.
-I realize that succulents can be expensive depending on where you live, but if you’re willing to be brave and experiment you’ll have much better success growing succulents.
+If you take away just one thing from this article, it should be this: It’s always okay to experiment!
+In fact, a lot of the information I share with you on my site is based on my own experiments.
+I start by doing some background research, then I test those ideas through my own hands-on experience.
+I’m always trying out new plants, and trying new techniques with the plants I already have.
+I realize that succulents can be expensive (depending on where you live), but if you’re willing to be brave and experiment you’ll have much better success growing succulents.

 Pick the right plants

-One thing I have learned over and over (from the tragic death of many succulents) is some succulents grow better than others in my home and on my porch.
-I know that most succulents won’t survive the winter outside where I live (Zone 5) and I’ve accepted that.
-But, not all succulents will do very well inside my apartment either.
-I don’t have very much natural light so a lot of plants struggle.
+One thing I’ve learned over and over (from the tragic deaths of many succulents) is that some succulents grow better in my home, while others thrive outside on my porch.
+Most succulents won’t survive the winter outside where I live (Zone 5) and I’ve accepted that.
+But not all succulents will do very well inside my apartment either.
+I don’t have very much natural light, so a lot of my plants struggle indoors.

-If you’re growing succulents outdoors you’ll want to be very aware of how much sunlight succulents need.
-While many succulents say “full sun” they may not tolerate 100 degree weather with direct sun all day (though some will).
-They will generally need to acclimate to that amount of sunlight if purchased from a nursery where they were kept in a greenhouse.
+If you’re growing succulents outdoors you’ll want to read up on how much sunlight they need.
+While the labels on many succulents say “full sun,” they may not tolerate 100 degree weather with direct sun all day (though some will).
+And even if they can acclimate to full sun, they’ll typically need some time to get used to it if they’ve been purchased from a nursery where they were kept in a greenhouse.

-You’ll also want to be aware of their frost tolerance.
-For those of us with cold winters, Sempervivums and stonecrop Sedums are our go to succulents for outdoors.
+You’ll also want to be aware of your succulents’ frost tolerance.
+For those of us with cold winters, Sempervivums and stonecrop Sedums are our go-to outdoor succulents.
 I’ve loved being able to create potted arrangements for my porch that will survive year round and always look great!
-Those of you fortunate to live in zones 8 and above, you can have your pick of succulents!
+Those of you fortunate to live in zone 8 and above, you can have your pick of succulents!
 Most succulents do best in a zone 9 or 10 when outdoors.

-If you are growing succulents indoors and, like me, don’t have a lot of natural light in your home you’ll want to look for plants that tolerate low light.
+If you’re growing succulents indoors and (like me) don’t have a lot of natural light in your home, then you’ll want to look for plants that tolerate low light.
 Most Haworthias and Gasterias are great in low light.
 Sansevierias are also becoming a new favorite of mine.
 They need hardly any light or water.
 Sadly, you’ll want to avoid Echeverias if you don’t have much light.
 They tend to get stretched out as they try to find more light.
 Also, more colorful succulents, like Sedum nussbaumerianum, need plenty of light to maintain their color.
 Succulents that are naturally green tend to be happier indoors.
 For more indoor succulent recommendations, sign up for my emails and get a free PDF with my top 10 indoor succulents!

-If you tend to over water, try to find succulents that are forgiving with over watering or need more water.
+If you tend to over water, try to find succulents that are forgiving of over-watering, or that need more water.
 Since Portulacaria afra has thin leaves I’ve found it needs to be watered more often.
 Crassula arborescens undulatifolia and Aeonium zwartkop are two others I’ve found to need more water.
 On the other hand, really plump succulents like Graptoveria ‘Fred Ives’, Pachyveria glauca, and Aloe brevifolia can go much longer before needing water again.
 You’ll also find that cacti, such as Mammillaria rhodantha and Mammillaria gracilis fragilis, are very tolerant of long periods of drought.

 Are you catching on here?
 Plant selection can be a major factor in the success of your succulent garden.
 I’ve discovered a great resource for learning the growing needs of succulents (and other plants): Dave’s garden.
 You can search by plant name or by growing requirements.
 If you don’t know what kind of succulents you own, I’ll help you learn how to identify them in this post.